reg1z/docs/blog/posts/Preparing for a Blue Team Competition.md

 	- If a new vulnerability is discovered on a single host, be sure to check all hosts for it.
 - Setup syslog or other chosen network monitoring solution.
 Perhaps use a pre-built script/playbook after having accounted for all hosts.

+#### General Tips
+- When you have *lots of options* to pick from, don't consider *too many* all at once.
+You will experience [Choice Paralysis](../../My%20Notes/Unsorted/Choice%20Paralysis.md).
+At times it's best to pick a certain tool just to get experience with it.
+If it's not working out, go to the next thing on the list.
+- The Black Team is usually there to help when needed.

+## Fin
+That's all I have for now, but I'll be updating the blog as preparations continue.
+You can see my [NCAE 2025](../../My%20Notes/NCAE%202025%20Preparation%20🛡️/NCAE%202025.md) page for comprehensive links to my prepatory documents.

+There is *much* more knowledge I could cover in preparing for an event like this.
+But, as is always the case in security, to stay up-to-speed you'll always need to be learning.
+Security is never a gaurantee.
+All you can do build the best castle you can.
+Repair your walls as needed, and hope your enemies don't bring a trebuchet.